-When we have integrity, we will allow who we are to guide our decisions and give us hope during our suffering.
+When we have integrity, we will allow who we are to guide our decisions and we allow it to remain a top leadership attribute.

 Lead From Within: Be the person who has virtue, who is a force, a force that is unstoppable.
 Stand firm and make your grip strong.
 Be a force against the pain, the suffering, the stress, and the roadblocks that life sends your way.